qpleple/cloudstack-client-generator/README.md

 Debuging
 --------

 As the DOM of the online documentation may change, here is some tools to inquire the change.
-Three steps are crucials :
+Three steps are crucial:

 * The URL of the online documentation table of content of the **latest** version of the API.
 To be modified in the config file.
-* The link black list : links to ignore in all the links from the table of content.
+* The link black list: links to ignore in all the links from the table of content.
 To be modified in the function `getAllLinks()` of `generator.php`.
 * The page scraper if the DOM change, to be modified in the function `fetchMethodData()` in `generator.php`.

 The code is well documented, it should not be too difficult to understand and tweak it.

 ### Dump links ###
 This command is great to debug a change in the URL pattern of the online documentation.
-It should output all the links that are on the table of contents (the URL is in the config file) :
+It should output all the links that are on the table of contents (the URL is in the config file):

     php generator.php links

-Example :
+Example:

     $ php generator.php links
     user/deployVirtualMachine.html